psibir/psibir.github.io/README.md

 # Personal Website Repository

 This repository contains the source code for my personal website hosted at [https://psibir.github.io](https://psibir.github.io).
 The website is built using Ruby and Jekyll, and is hosted using GitHub Pages.
-The current theme used for the website is minima.
+The current remote theme used for the website is minima-dark.

 ## Blog